 A glance at the itinerary will show that some of the places are by no means obscure, merely a little off the beaten track or difficult to get into.
 Others are indeed alluringly arcane.
 But perhaps the greatest attraction of the tour is that there will be several visits to places not generally open to the public.
-Some are private institutions, one is a private home; all are accessible only by special arrangement.
+Some are private institutions, or we visits places outside of their usual opening hours; all are accessible only by special arrangement.